EUROYoung/euroyoung_old.github.io/phdschool24/index.md

 We will process registrations on a first-come, first-served basis.
 You will confirm your registration upon paying a small inscription fee of 100€ that includes:

-* **Accommodation** for three nights in shared rooms with en-suite bathrooms and showers at [TOC Hostel](https://tochostels.com/destinations/barcelona/).
+* **Accommodation** for four nights in shared rooms with en-suite bathrooms and showers at [TOC Hostel](https://tochostels.com/destinations/barcelona/).
 * **Social activities**, including a guided tour (TBD), a human towers [workshop](https://www.trempats.cat/media/), and a communal paella dinner.
 * [**Social dinner**](https://www.somosesencia.es/en/essences/agua) on the beachfront in the Port Olimpic area.
 * Lunches and coffee breaks, including a surprise special coffee break on the last day.